The seven-gluon amplitude in multi-Regge kinematics beyond leading logarithmic accuracy: Conclusions

 Equally importantly, the procedure of section \ref{sec:BFKLFinite} can be generalized to provide a well-defined dispersion integral describing the multi-Regge limit of the general $N$-particle amplitude, at least in the region where the energies of all produced particles have been analytically continued.
 Assuming that the factorization of this integral into building blocks in Fourier-Mellin space persists beyond LLA, from the knowledge of the central emission vertex up at N$^k$LO, as described in the previous paragraph, we will thus be able to compute amplitudes with any number of gluons up to N$^k$LLA.

 The aforementioned factorization in Fourier-Mellin space also leaves its imprint in momentum space: In \cite{DelDuca:2016lad}, we showed that amplitudes in the multi-Regge limit of $\cN = 4$ SYM decompose at LLA into momentum-space building blocks, naturally associated to amplitudes with fewer legs (see also \cite{Bargheer:2016eyp}).
-Using the amplitudes computed in this paper, we observe a generalisation of this factorisation theorem to hold also at NLLA, allowing some 7-point perturbative coefficients at NLLA to be written in terms of 6-point objects.
-A full study of this factorisation theorem involves going to higher numbers of particles, and a detailed discussion and proof will be presented in future work.
+Using the amplitudes computed in this paper, we observe a generalization of this factorization theorem to hold also at NLLA, allowing some 7-point perturbative coefficients at NLLA to be written in terms of 6-point objects.
+A full study of this factorization theorem involves going to higher numbers of particles, and a detailed discussion will be presented in future work. {While in the region \eqref{eq:Ucontinuation} the amplitude will always receive contributions from bound states of up to two reggeized gluons independent of the number of external particles $N$, generally there will also exist regions where up to $\lfloor N/2-1\rfloor$ reggeized gluons contribute \cite{Lipatov:2009nt}.
+It will thus be very interesting to also study this new qualitative feature, starting with the three-Reggeon state for $N=8$, see also the recent work \cite{Chachamis:2018bys}.}